Lye Church

 Lye Church (Lye kyrka) is a medieval church on Gotland, Sweden.
 The oldest parts of the church date from the last quarter of the 12th century, and the last major addition was the disproportionately large chancel, built during the second quarter of the 14th century by a workshop known by its notname as Egypticus.
 The workshop was also responsible for constructing the largest of the church portals, which is also decorated with Gothic stone sculpture.
 The tower portal contains sculptures attributed to the Romanesque sculptor Sigraf.
 The church has been little altered since the end of the Middle Ages.
-Lye Church contains the largest preserved set of medieval stained glass windows in the Nordic countries, and its interior is also decorated by medieval wall paintings, uncovered in the 1950s.
+Lye Church contains the largest preserved set of medieval stained glass windows in the Nordic countries, and its interior is also decorated with medieval wall paintings, uncovered in the 1950s.
 The altarpiece is from 1496, and the church also contains a triumphal cross from the same period.

 Location and surroundings

 Lye Church is located c.
 300 m south of the main road between Hemse and Ljugarn, on south-eastern Gotland.
 The church lies surrounded by its old cemetery.
-A low (80 to 130 cm) stone wall, built sometime between 1765 and 1793 to replace an earlier wooden fence, limit the cemetery to the south, east and west.
+A low (80 to 130 cm) stone wall, built sometime between 1765 and 1793 to replace an earlier wooden fence, limits the cemetery to the south, east and west.
 The northern part of the wall is partially demolished and opens up to a newer section of the cemetery, established north of the old one in 1944.
 The cemetery has four entrances.
 The formerly northern limit of the old cemetery is marked by a row of European ash and the younger part is bordered on all sides by small-leaved limes.
 A small storage building, constructed sometime before 1846, lies in the northwestern part of the old part of the cemetery.